bewillcott/Java3AT2-Three/README.md

 multiple projects.
 It contains the Sorting class.

 ### ConsoleApp
-An application that tests the sorting algorithms.
+An application that tests the sorting algorithms and outputs the collected results into a CSV file.

 ### GUIApp
-A GUI application that allows the user to select one of three sorting algorithms to sort a large number on integers.
+A GUI application that allows the user to select one of four sorting algorithms to sort a large number on integers.